illukinati/mini-github/README.md

 > url_launcher allows the app to open external URLs, send emails, or make phone calls—essential for many real-world app features.

+`skeletonizer`

+> UI skeleton loading is a technique used to enhance user experience during web or app loading.

 ## Demo

 ### User List Screen